 1. Get The Most By Operating Efficiently:

-Even a small practices will be inundated with saved files.
+Even small practices will be inundated with saved files.
 Businesses in the healthcare sector are virtually inundated with documentation.
 Attempting to find a single file on your Google Drive can be a challenge.
 That one elusive file blends in with all the rest.
 After scanning and scrolling for a few minutes you begin to wonder if you missed it and need to start all over again.
 Stop wasting time!
 If you can’t remember the exact name for a file, searching your Google Drive like a pro is still possible.

 Keep these tips in mind: